Leigh, My Amazing Son

 grace and dignity.

 Published December, 2018

-This is a moving biography that provides insight into the life of a child born with a severe physical disability.
+This moving biography offers an inspiring insight into the life of Leigh, a child born with a severe physical disability, and his courageous mother.

-Discover how the family copes with hospital shortfalls, medical negligence, and sadly discrimination.
+From breathing equipment and orthotics to customized wheelchairs - discover how the family persevered through hospital shortfalls, medical negligence, and heartbreaking discrimination.

 Kerry L. Australia

 "A beautifully written story of a mother's love for her son and the many difficulties as well as treasured memories Charlene faced with a son with a disability.
 The hoops one must climb through for support both financially and medically are eye-opening.
 A wonderful read which had me crying as well as laughing at times..."

 "The beautiful personality of Leigh and his loving family flows from the pages.
 Readers will be changed by their reading of this: someone will become more compassionate in their attitude towards disability, someone will carefully question a medical practitioner, someone will call out discrimination, someone will seek help..."

 "It has always been a concern to me personally that our health system fails to recognise the journey that many of our patients travel and sometimes how demanding that journey is on their families.